VinzDF89/react-currency-field/README.md

 ## Previous releases

+## 1.3.2 minor release notes
+- Optimized the value's formatting when deleting the decimal part.
+Now the decimal separator is kept until it is explicitly removed.

 ## 1.3.1 patch release notes
 - Optimized the cursor position for fields using the "numericalValue" attribute instead of "value"

+## 1.3.0 minor release notes
+- Optimized the automatic setting of the input's padding where the symbol is placed.
+- Added the more generic "disableAutoSymbolPositioning" attribute to use instead of "disableAutoCurrencyPositioning", which is now marked as deprecated.

 ## 1.2.1 patch release notes
 - Fixed vulnerability from the Babel dependency.